by Kara-Leah Grant

 A concrete example of a container is a daily home practice.
 No matter what is happening in your life and no matter how you feel you turn up to your mat every day for a period of time and do something.

 Another example of a strong container is a month-long immersion experience.
 You don’t have to think about whether or not to show up for yoga as you are already on the immersion.

-In both of these cases, the container means that when the going gets tough – as it always does in our yoga practice – we’re far less likely to turn away from our practice and avoid facing whatever is arising ready to be released.
+In both of these cases, the container means that when the going gets tough – as it always does in our yoga practice – we’re far less likely to turn away from our practice and avoid facing whatever is arising.